Shift Focus to Meet Customer Expectations.

 There are many instances where a business puts so much emphasis in hitting their bottom line KPIs that they swiftly move on to the next shiny sales opportunity as soon as they onboard a customer onto their platform, often forgetting who originally got them to where they are today.

-Mostly through quasi-relationship building: sending them discounts, swag, birthday cards… but in the early days, this is actually doing yourself a disservice…if you are not asking yourself “Why?” and really getting to the core of the problem, you’re not really understanding them.
-If you’re not truly understanding the problem, you can’t fix them from a product perspective.
-If you don’t fix this from a product’s perspective you’re going to be in this perpetual state of throwing bodies against problems customers have… If you don’t understand the core issues, you aren’t going to be able to scale or solve your customer’s pain points.
+Mostly through quasi-relationship building: sending them discounts, swag, birthday cards… but in the early days, this is actually doing yourself a disservice…if you are not asking yourself “Why?” and getting to the core of the problem, you’re not really understanding them.

 Most businesses are missing the big picture.
-The key to understanding your customer’s pain points, and thus decreasing customer dissatisfaction, is to place an emphasis on their entire experience, especially the “long-tail” which occurs post-acquisition, post-login and post-purchase.
+The key is understanding your customer’s pain points, and decreasing customer dissatisfaction.
+Place emphasis on their entire customer experience, especially the “long-tail” which occurs post-acquisition, post-login and post-purchase.

 How well do you know your customer?
 And how do you ensure a positive long-term relationship with them post-acquisition?